 Fingerless Climbing Gloves

 The belayer’s stance is also very important.
-This help with balance when he or she catches the belayer’s fall or lowering the climber.
-The belayer should have the feet shoulder width apart with one foot in front in a small lunge position with knees slightly bent.
+This helps with balance when he or she catches the belayer’s fall or lowering the climber.
+The belayer should have the feet shoulder-width apart with one foot in front in a small lunge position with knees slightly bent.
 The foot in front should be the foot opposite the brake hand.
-You also want to be closest to the wall so that when climber falls you have the wall to brace yourself.
+You also want to be closest to the wall so that when the climber falls you have the wall to brace yourself.
 Another reason is that you also want the rope to be as close to the wall as possible.
 The further you are from the wall, you have to release more rope making it a longer fall for your climber.

-As a lead belayer, it is critical to keep in check with your rope at all time.
+As a lead belayer, it is critical to keep in check with your rope at all times.
 Rope management is key.
-You want to flake your rope first making sure there are no knots, kinks or any obstacles prevent you to feed the rope the climber.
+You want to flake your rope first making sure there are no knots, kinks, or any obstacles prevent you to feed the rope to the climber.
 It also gives you an opportunity to inspect the rope status to see if there’s any fray, rip, or irregularity in the rope.
 The process of flaking is to transfer the rope from one end of the rope pile to another pile.
 This process straightens out the rope.
 Also, keep the rope in a nice neat pile close to you when belaying.

 How much Slack?

-At the climber’s first few clips, be prepare to spot the climber if needed so that he or she will not land on his or her head when fall.
+At the climber’s first few clips, be prepared to spot the climber if needed so that he or she will not land on his or her head when fall.
 The first few clips can be tricky in managing the rope and being prepared to catch the climber.
 The climber is not yet high enough where he or she can fall and land safely.
-Always have the brake hand ready and at the same time feed the rope through the belay device so that the climber have enough rope to clip into the quickdraw.
+Always have the brake hand ready and at the same time feed the rope through the belay device so that the climber has enough rope to clip into the quickdraw.
 You want to be able to keep a balanced amount of rope available for the climber not too tight where you can accidentally pull the climber off the wall or too loose then the climber will fall much longer. if the rope is straight up out of the device then you have the rope too tight.
 If you have the rope droop below your device, you may have too much slack.

 Belay feeding slack

 Constantly giving slacks by feeding the rope up with your guide hand.
-When the climber is ready to clip, pull the rope slack for about one to one and a half arm length.
-Bring the guide hand down close to the belay device and simultaneously slide your brake hand down to your side and away from the belay device to bring in more rope through.
+When the climber is ready to clip, pull the rope slack for about one to one and a half arm’s length.
+Bring the guiding hand down close to the belay device and simultaneously slide your brake hand down to your side and away from the belay device to bring in more rope through.
 As you feed the rope up with your guide hand, your brake hand will come in closer to the belay device.
 Repeat the process for giving slacks as needed.
-This help the climber with enough rope to clip into the next quickdraw.
+This helps the climber with enough rope to clip into the next quickdraw.